 - A. If, after the issuance of a temporary or permanent gaming license, the Tribal Gaming Commission receives from the National Indian Gaming Commission, the State, or any other source reliable information indicating that a key employee or a primary management official is not eligible for employment under Section 14 above, the Tribal Gaming Commission shall suspend such license and shall notify the Licensee in writing of the suspension and the proposed revocation. - B. The Tribal Gaming Commission shall notify the Licensee of a time and a place for a hearing on the proposed revocation of a license. - C. After a revocation hearing, the Tribal Gaming Commission shall decide to revoke or to reinstate a gaming license.
-The Tribal Gaming Commission shall notify the National Indian Gaming Commission, and the State if required by the Compact, of its decision. - D. Decisions by the Tribal Gaming Commission to suspend or revoke a temporary license are not appealable. - E. Decisions by the Tribal Gaming Commission to suspend or revoke a permanent license may be appealed to the Tribal Court by filing an appropriate civil complaint within thirty (30) days of a final decision of the Gaming Commission.
+The Tribal Gaming Commission shall notify the National Indian Gaming Commission, and the State if required by the Compact, of its decision within forty-five (45) days from when the Tribal Gaming Commission received notice from the National Indian Gaming Commission as stated in Section 15.A. above. - D. Decisions of the Tribal Gaming Commission to suspend or revoke a temporary license are not appealable. - E. Decisions by the Tribal Gaming Commission to suspend or revoke a permanent license may be appealed to the Tribal Court by filing an appropriate civil complaint within thirty (30) days of a final decision of the Gaming Commission.
 Unless a complaint is timely filed under this section, the Commission's decision shall be final, and the Tribal Court shall have no jurisdiction to review the Commission's action.
 If a timely complaint is filed, the Tribal Court shall uphold the decision of the Tribal Gaming Commission unless the Court determines that the Gaming Commission's decision is arbitrary, capricious or otherwise not in accordance with applicable law, in which case the Tribal Court may reverse, modify or vacate the decision of the Gaming Commission, and grant such equitable relief as it deems necessary and appropriate.
 In no event shall the Tribal Court be authorized to grant any form of monetary relief against the Tribal Gaming Commission.

 Except as specifically authorized herein, nothing in this Ordinance shall be construed as a waiver of the sovereign immunity of the Tribe or the Tribal Gaming Commission.

-F. A copy of the Tribal Gaming Commission's decision, and if applicable the Tribal Court's decision, regarding the revocation of a license shall be sent to the NIGC, and to the State if required by the Compact.
+F. A copy of the Tribal Gaming Commission's decision, and if applicable the Tribal Court's decisions, regarding the revocation of a license shall be sent to the NIGC, and to the State if required by the Compact.